Walter Cronkite School of Journalism and Mass Communication policies

 Graduate students are required to complete their interactive plan of study (iPOS) in their first enrolled semester.
 This requirement is monitored by the academic unit and is considered critical to satisfactory academic progress.
 The plan of study is available online in the My Programs box on My ASU.

 The student selects the ASU courses that have been taken, those in progress and those the student plans to take in future semesters.
-Once the plan of study is completed, it is electronically forwarded to the school’s graduate advisor.
+Once the POS is completed, it is electronically forwarded to the school’s graduate advisor.
 It must be approved by the school’s director of master's degree programs.
-The completed plan of study is sent to the Graduate College and then to the Graduation office.
-The approved plan of study is a contract between the student and the school verifying the classes the student intends to take during the course of study.
-Students who do not have an approved plan of study on file are not eligible for graduation.
-Changes in the plan of study may be made by using the form Course Changes to the Graduate Plan of Study available online on My ASU.
+The completed POS is sent to the Graduate College and then to the graduation office.
+The approved POS is a contract between the student and the school, verifying the classes the student intends to take during the course of study.
+Students who do not have an approved POS on file are not eligible for graduation.
+Changes in the POS may be made by using the form Course Changes to the Graduate Plan of Study available on My ASU.

-Students who need to file a plan of study will be notified by the Graduate College via email.
-If the student fails to file the plan of study within the specified time period, a hold is placed on the student’s ASU record.
-The hold will prevent the student from registering for classes.
-Once the student has filed the plan of study and it has been approved, the hold is removed.
+Students who need to file a POS are notified by the Graduate College via email.
+If the student fails to file the POS within the specified period, a hold is placed on the student’s ASU record.
+The hold prevents the student from registering for classes.
+Once the student has filed the POS and it has been approved, the hold is removed.
 The Graduate College monitors students’ iPOS statuses and places or removes the holds.

 Academic standing